bugggggggg/bugggggggg.github.io/_posts/2023-05-29-papers-about-llm-and-dataset.md

     - Exact match: use Suffix Array.
     - Approximate match: first use **MinHash**, then use 'edit distance' to further filter.
 Link similar documents.
 Any connected documents are considered as similar.

 ## The RefinedWeb Dataset for Falcon LLM: Outperforming Curated Corpora with Web Data, and Web Data Only
+- a pipeline to filter and deduplicate CommonCrawl data

+## Using DeepSpeed and Megatron to Train Megatron-Turing NLG 530B, A Large-Scale Generative Language Model

+## Scaling Language Models: Methods, Analysis & Insights from Training Gopher